 Wear comfortable walking shoes and loose, cool clothing.
 Bring sunscreen but make sure that if you plan on getting in the cool waters of the cenote to bring biodegradable sunscreen, it is required and protects the fragile eco system.
 It is good to bring a drink with you.
 If you don’t have one you can stop in the small town (pueblo) of Ek Balam that is a short distance by car from the entrance to the site or pay for slightly expensive ones by the entrance.

-Ek Balam Tours
+Tours to Ek Balam ruins

 Are you thinking about a tour to Ek Balam?
 We recommend two options below.